Interpolation-Based GR(1) Assumptions Refinement

 An example of a fully-separable interpolant over $\inx = \{a,b\}, \outy = \{c,d\}$ and states $S=\{s_0,s_1\}$ is $(a(s_0) \lor b(s_0)) \land c(s_0) \land \lnot b(s_1)$; a non-fully-separable interpolant, instead, is $a(s_0) \lor a(s_1)$, since literals referring to different states are linked via a disjunction.

 \begin{remark} A particular class of fully-separable interpolants is that of fully conjunctive interpolants, where no disjunctions appear.
 Whether or not the resulting interpolant is conjunctive depends on the order in which the interpolation algorithm \cite{McMillan2003} chooses the root clauses for building the unsatisfiability proof.
-A sufficient condition for obtaining a fully-conjunctive interpolant is that such root clauses be single literals from $\tcounterplay$, and that the pivot variable in each resolution step belong to the shared alphabet of $\tcounterplay$ and $\tcguarantees$. (see Appendix for details on the interpolation algorithm used). \end{remark}
+A sufficient condition for obtaining a fully-conjunctive interpolant is that such root clauses be single literals from $\tcounterplay$, and that the pivot variable in each resolution step belong to the shared alphabet of $\tcounterplay$ and $\tcguarantees$ (see Section~\ref{sec:Interpolation}). \end{remark}